thomashastings/droidian-devices/DETAILED_GUIDES.md

     - Install the file called `fw_violet_miui_VIOLET_9.9.3_79d3ccd33b_9.0.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload fw_violet_miui_VIOLET_9.9.3_79d3ccd33b_9.0.zip`
 - Install the required vendor version
-    - Install the file called `vendor.zip`
+    - Install the file called `vendor.zip` as a Zip file
     - Alternatively, you can enter `ADB sideload` mode and run `adb sideload vendor.zip`
 - Install the boot image
     - Install the file called `boot.img` as an Image to the `Boot` partition